mstksg/inCode/copy/entries/singletons-4.md

 We made `SomeDoor` pretty ad-hoc.
 But what if we wanted to make some other predicate?
 Well, we can make a *generic* dependent pair by *parameterizing it on  he dependence* between the first and second field.
+Singletons provides the `Sigma` type, in the *Data.Singletons.Sigma* module:

 ```haskell
 data Sigma k :: (k ~> Type) -> Type where